 Mindfulness is a state of mind focused on the present moment.
 Mindfulness can morph a distracted mind to a calm mind.
-A calm mind will benefit you and also grow your capacity to assist others.
+A calm mind will benefit you and also grow your capacity.

 Want to encourage your Support Seeker to practice mindfulness?
 You can suggest: